openordu/ordu-11ty/src/posts/letter-mission.md

  Indian Nayakan have, and what the ancestors who worshiped our gods probably had.
 I can feel what that is, though it isn't drawn out of the waters yet.

-I need a set of offices of rites which conceive of the full spectrum of animism and polytheist scholarship, some of which consists of a dismemberment of primordial sacrifice and the magico-alchemical preparation of that into a blessing mostly in metered charm and sometimes unmetered charms, that pair with myth as the Christian rites do.
-When the bread is broken and one half is submerged into the chalice in the Celtic Rite, it is a mimicking action of the crucifixion, and then the two halves are put back together it is a mimicking of the resurrection.
-That is specifically a different thing than what existing neodruid groups present as required to represent their identities.
-The Christians are doing pagan better than than neopagans.
+I am exploring the concept of developing a comprehensive set of rites that encompass the spectrum of animism and polytheist scholarship.
+This would involve incorporating elements like primordial sacrifice, magico-alchemical preparations, and poetic charms, which could be paired with myths.
+For example, in the Celtic Rite, the breaking of bread and its subsequent rejoining could symbolize significant moments, similar to how Christian rites draw upon symbolism.
+However, it is important to recognize that different Neodruid groups may have their own distinct practices that represent their unique identities.

 ## More of the Problem